 In his second and seventh chapters on the church, Dr. Chafer makes a noticeable effort in clarifying the long time confused definition.
 But in these two chapters he speaks of the church as an organism, and the church as an organization.
 With this classification Chafer attempts to separate the church catholic/universal and the church local.
-He rightly discerns that a poor distinction between universal-catholic and local "has wrought confusion and damage to an immeasurable degree."
-He then worsens the confusion.
+He rightly discerns that a poor distinction between universal-catholic and local "has wrought confusion and damage to an immeasurable degree."73 He then worsens the confusion.
 Dr. Chafer never clarifies that the Holy Bible has no catholic church.

 Recall that Chafer is leaning and hobnobbing with the neoevangelical in every sense of the word.
 When fundamentalists drew a clear line and took a staunch separatist position against the apostate church, the neoevangelical determined that they would stay in/with the apostate church to "change them from within."
-Christ said we were to be "in the world but not of the world," but when it comes to apostasy, he demanded complete separation from it (2Cor 6:14-1877).
-The neoevangelical decided, on purpose, to be in the apostasy but not of the apostasy, and that thwarts every attempt they have made for its reformation.
-Chafer knows the truth about the Catholic Church.
-He words the dilemma of the reformers who would not recover the truth about this catholic organization i.e. a church being only a local organization.
-But Chafer will not confront the ugly distortion of truth.
-Chafer allows the 70+ denominations he is pursuing to wallow around in some concept of a catholic church which is "invisible," but universal, which is catholic, but no longer "Roman Catholic."
-However, his "organized" church, his catholic church, is NOT local, NOT independent, NOT autonomous, and NOT Biblical.
+Christ said we were to be "in the world but not of the world," but when it comes to apostasy, he demanded complete separation from it (2Cor 6:14-1874).
+The neoevangelical decided, on purpose, to be

-76 Lewis Sperry Chafer, Systematic Theology Volume IV, Dallas Seminary Press, 1948., 36
+73 Lewis Sperry Chafer, Systematic Theology Volume IV, Dallas Seminary Press, 1948., 36